raquelmgalbuquerque/shopping-list/README.md

 # Shopping list

 This is a simple shopping list app built with React.
+Each product shows info concerning its category, price and rating.
+In the footer, you can consult your current budget ("orçamento"), total and the balance ("saldo").
 Below you can see a snapshot of the app and check its main functionalities.

 ![Screenshot](./src/assets/app_snapshot.png)

 ## Functionalities available

-### Change item quantity
+### Change product quantity

-Increase or decrease the amount of products by clicking in the "+" and "-" buttons, respectively.
+Increase or decrease the amount of each product by clicking in the "+" and "-" buttons, respectively.

 ### Remove and edit products